 RTRC Conduit:

-Available in various wall thicknesses and threaded, RTRC (reinforced thermosetting resin conduit), or fiberglass conduit is created by tension-winding strands of fiberglass over a rotating mandrel, before impregnating the strands with resin and curing under high temperature, resulting in high flexural strength and high-temperature resistance.
+Available in various wall thicknesses, RTRC (reinforced thermosetting resin conduit), or fiberglass conduit is created by tension-winding strands of fiberglass over a rotating mandrel, before impregnating the strands with resin and curing under high temperature, resulting in high flexural strength and high-temperature resistance.
 RTRC features the broadest range of corrosion resistance of all in-market conduit materials, as well as low burn-through, UV stability, superior temperature range (including excellent handling in low temperatures), and the ability to retain its original shape after impact.
 Its support distances are comparable with GRC, PVC-coated steel, and aluminum electrical conduit.

 RTRC is significantly lighter in weight than traditional conduit materials, resulting in the lowest labor installation rates for most diameters per the National Electrical Contractors Association (NECA) Manual of Labor Units.
 In terms of raw material costs, it is one of the more affordable electrical conduit options.
 Phenolic RTRC meets NFPA 130 requirements and is suitable for speciality applications requiring low smoke, no flame, zero halogen, 2-hour fire-rated conduit for use in Class I Div 2 areas.